 May 7 and May 9

 I hope you got a sense that the question of this course is complicated.
-I hope you have are now more informed understanding.
+I hope you now have a more informed understanding.
 Intelligence Square hosted a debate on whether police are racially biased.
+We will examine this debate carefully its moves and countermoves, the appeal to statistics and the social sciences, the reframing of the questions, its hidden assumptions.

 Week 16: Review